Vitamin A Foods: 5 Nutritionally Rich Sources of Retinoids and Carotenoids

 Many sources list the best vitamin A source by looking at their carotene content (foods like carrots, sweet potatoes, and dark leafy greens are loaded with these), but they fail to tell the reader that it takes 6-24 units of carotenoids to convert into 1 unit of usable retinoid.

 Bottom line being that although the carotenes are a viable source of vitamin A, it’s much easier to get the more bio-available vitamin A from the retinoids found in animal-sources.

 NOTE: It’s also worth noting that you need saturated fat with the vitamin A for proper absorption.

 Here’s five foods high in vitamin A (both retinoids and carotenoids) that fit a testosterone boosting diet:

 By far the best source of the most bioavailable vitamin A in retinoid form can be most easily attained by eating animal liver.

-Not only is it rich in vitamin A, it’s also a nutritional powerhouse containing iron, copper, zinc, phoshporus, potassium, vitamins D, E, and C…
+Not only is it rich in vitamin A, it’s also a nutritional powerhouse containing copper, zinc, potassium, vitamins D, E, B, and C…

 Here’s the amounts of vitamin A in 100 grams of the following types of liver;